Tampa Homicide Attorney | Brancato Law Firm, P.A.

 Early Intervention in Homicide Investigations

 Timing is critical.
-If you are under investigation but have not been arrested, engaging a Tampa homicide attorney immediately can impact the outcome.
+If you are under investigation but have not yet been arrested, engaging a homicide defense attorney immediately can impact the outcome.

-• Presenting your side directly to the State Attorney’s office.
+• Presenting mitigating information directly to the State Attorney’s office

 Can I be charged with murder if I didn’t kill anyone?

 Yes.
-Under Florida’s felony murder rule, you can be charged with murder if a death occurs during a felony you were involved in.
-This applies even if you did not personally cause the death.
+Under Florida’s felony murder rule, you can be charged with first-degree murder if a death occurs during a felony you participated in—even if you did not personally cause the death and did not intend for anyone to die.

 What is the difference between murder and manslaughter?

-Murder involves an intent to kill or a “depraved indifference” to human life.
-Manslaughter typically involves a killing due to negligence or in the “heat of passion.”
-The distinction is critical because murder can carry a life sentence, while manslaughter carries 15-30 years.
+Murder requires intent to kill or a “depraved indifference” to human life.
+Manslaughter involves a killing due to culpable negligence or in the heat of passion.
+The distinction matters: murder can carry life imprisonment or the death penalty; manslaughter carries a maximum of 15-30 years depending on the circumstances.

 The decisions made in the first hours and days of a homicide case often determine the outcome.
-Do not speak to law enforcement without us.
+Do not speak to law enforcement without experienced representation.
+Do not hire an attorney based on ad placement alone.
+Compare credentials and results and put yourself in a position to win.
+Put Rocky in your corner.

-I offer confidential consultations to people facing homicide charges and their families.
-I will evaluate the evidence and outline a strategy for protecting your freedom.
+Tampa Homicide Attorney Rocky Brancato offers confidential consultations to people facing homicide charges and their families.
+The defense team evaluates the evidence and outlines a strategy for protecting your freedom.

 620 E. Twiggs Street, Suite 205, Tampa, FL 33602